What is the KDE+ method?

 Should I use strength or collective risk to order resulting clusters?

 It is important to consider both individual risk (represented by the cluster strength) and collective risk.
 Kernel density estimation (the blue curve) highlights places where a traffic crash is the most likely to occur within a road.
-On the other hand, number of traffic crashes within a road reflects the dangerousness of the road as a whole (how frequently traffic crashes occur) and it is related to exposition (in the form of number of possibilities for traffic crash occurrence).
+On the other hand, number of traffic crashes within a road reflects the dangerousness of the road as a whole (how frequently traffic crashes occur) and it is related to exposure (in the form of number of possibilities for traffic crash occurrence).
 Thus, collective risk of a cluster depends on the cluster strength and number of traffic crashes per 100 m.
+(Favilli et all., 2018)

-Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposition).
+Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposure).

 Ordering according to the collective strength of a cluster: 4, 3, 2, 1 (3 has greater collective risk than 2, because there are fewer traffic crashes on 2 than on 3).